-It is perhaps more difficult to imagine the harmful effects of subtle, daily discrimination than demonstrations of violent and brutal discrimination such as rape or assault or open discrimination such as refusing to hire women, firing a women for the first minor mistake, etc. Yet, two psychology researchers undertook a rigorous demonstration of the effects of this daily discrimination on the mental and physical health of women.
+It is perhaps more difficult to imagine the harmful effects of subtle, daily discrimination than demonstrations of violent and brutal discrimination such as rape or assault or open discrimination such as refusing to hire women, firing a women for the first minor mistake, etc. Yet, two psychology researchers undertook a rigorous demonstration of the effects of this daily discrimination on the mental and physical health of women40.
 Not only did they demonstrate these effects, but their importance also deserves attention.
-In fact, more women than men generally report psychological symptoms (depression, anxiety) or psychosomatic symptoms that can be measured by means of tests that have already been validated.
-The study demonstrates that their exposure to daily sexist incidents, which are not violent but are pernicious, is often the best predictor of such symptoms.
-The results of this study are overwhelming: sexist incidents have more impact than other generic stress factors, common to men and women.
+In fact, more women than men generally report psychological symptoms (depression, anxiety) or psychosomatic symptoms that can be measured by means of tests that have already been validated41.
+The study demonstrates that their exposure to daily sexist incidents, which are not violent but are pernicious, is often the best predictor of such symptoms42.
+The results of this study are overwhelming: sexist incidents have more impact than other generic stress factors, common to men and women43.

-Among other things, the study gave us an indication of the frequency of daily sexist incidents which take the form of apparently "banal" humiliations, such as: sexist jokes, sexist names, sexist harassment, altercations with respect to treatment or a situation that is considered sexist and/or hurtful for the women, lack of respect, the fact of seeing someone take after you repeatedly rather than others, etc. All such incidents taken together as a category and suffered over the course of the past year do more to explain the women's physical and psychological symptoms than most other categories of sexist incidents such as events that occur in more distant relationships and more formal work relationships.
+Among other things, the study gave us an indication of the frequency of daily sexist incidents which take the form of apparently "banal" humiliations, such as: sexist jokes, sexist names, sexist harassment, altercations with respect to treatment or a situation that is considered sexist and/or hurtful for the women, lack of respect, the fact of seeing someone take after you repeatedly rather than others, etc. All such incidents taken together as a category and suffered over the course of the past year do more to explain the women's physical and psychological symptoms than most other categories of sexist incidents such as events that occur in more distant relationships and more formal work relationships.44 Incidents that can be considered daily sexist humiliations, such as devaluing the ability of the women45, can account for such symptoms on their own whereas those in the other categories would be contributing factors which serve to accelerate the development of symptoms in the presence of other stressors46.